Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Caveats discussion

 \section{Caveats discussion}

 In this section, we investigate the main factors that might influence the relationship between mergers and the AGN properties characterised by the continuous parameters $f_{\rm PSF}$ and $L_{\rm PSF}$, potentially affecting our results and conclusions.
+We discuss the role of unclassified galaxies, the dependency on stellar mass, and the systematics in our classification.